 The process of obtaining a resource consent is set out in the Resource Management Act.
-You must complete an application form and provide all the relevant information before the Council can approve an application and grant
+You must complete an application form and provide all the relevant information before the Council can approve an application and grant a consent.

 - A detailed report describing how the District Plan rules will be met and how any adverse effects that may be caused by the subdivision will be mitigated

-- An appropriately scaled subdivision plan/ scheme plan showing all relevant information including but not
+- An appropriately scaled subdivision plan/ scheme plan showing all relevant information including but not limited to:

 - the position of all new boundaries